-The Program Budget is produced twice annually, in February after the Superintendent's Recommended Operating Budget and Personnel Complement is published, and in July after the County Council takes final action and the Board of Education adopts the final budget.
-The Superintendent's Recommended Operating Budget and Personnel Complement and the Operating Budget Summary documents (published in December and July, respectively) displays the budget by organizational unit.
-In contrast, the Program Budget included over 80 programs that include resources that are budgeted in one or more organizational units.
+The Program Budget is produced twice annually, after the Superintendent's Recommended Operating Budget and Personnel Complement is published, and after the County Council takes final action and the Board of Education approves the final budget.
+The Superintendent's Recommended Operating Budget and Personnel Complement and the Operating Budget Summary documents (published in January and July, respectively) displays the budget by organizational unit.
+In contrast, the Program Budget includes 79 programs, many of which are administered and implemented by multiple organizational units.

-The FY 2017 Program Budget includes an inventory of programs that have been updated and organized to demonstrate how the FY 2017 Operating Budget is aligned with the Montgomery County Public Schools (MCPS) Strategic Planning Framework, Building Our Future Together.
+The FY 2017 Program Budget includes an inventory of programs that have been updated and organized to demonstrate how the FY 2017 Operating Budget is aligned with the MCPS Strategic Planning Framework, Building Our Future Together.
 To further establish this alignment, the programs are categorized as follows:

-Programs That Provide Additional Support to Improve Student Achievement
+• Programs that Provide Additional Support to Improve Student Achievement